Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 • Timing parameters use sensible defaults optimized for reliability

-• Zone transfers to edge nodes are handled automatically via PostgreSQL replication, ensuring faster propagation than traditional AXFR-based transfers
+• Zone transfers to edge nodes are handled automatically via real-time replication, ensuring faster propagation than traditional AXFR-based transfers

 Common Issues